 A large part of my research work concerns the creation and validation of psychometric scales to measure various clinically-relevant phenomena such as eating behaviours, coping styles, and patterns of thinking.
-Below are brief summaries and links to measures my colleagues and I have developed.
+Below are brief summaries of measures my colleagues and I have developed.

 Mindful Eating Scale

-There is to date very little evidence that the skills and tendencies we call mindfulness generalise across domains of life.
+To date we don’t have much evidence that what we call mindfulness generalises across domains of life.
 For example, someone might tend to be mindful of physical pain because they’ve received some specific training, but not bring this mindfulness to their eating behaviours.
-The Mindful Eating Scale measures the usual characteristics we associate with mindfulness, such as acceptance and awareness, in specific relation to eating and food.
+The Mindful Eating Scale measures the usual characteristics we associate with mindfulness, such as acceptance and awareness, but specifically in relation to eating and food.
 The mindful eating scale was first published in the journal Mindfulness, as a 29-item scale.
-We are currently confirming the factor structure and creating a shorter version of the scale, which we recently presented at the BPS Division of Health Psychology Conference.
+We presented some work at the BPS Division of Health Psychology Conference confirming the factor structure and creating a shorter version of the scale.

 The Food Craving Inventory